digital-asset/contingent-claims/docs/Lifecycling.md

 The lifecycling functionality of the library addresses the latter problem.

+### Transient vs Stable nodes

+As we can see from the example above, there are some nodes that, once acquired, are immediately consumed and trigger the acquisition of another contract.

+A transient contract is a contract whose outer node is transient.

+Transient nodes:

+- `Scale`, `One`, `Or`, `And`, `Cond`, `Give`
+- `Anytime cond c` when `cond` is `False` at the time of acquisition
+- `Until cond c` when `cond` is `True` at the time of acquisition
+- `Until cond c` when `c` is transient contract
+- `When cond c` when `cond` is `True` at the time of acquisition

+Stable nodes:

+- `Zero`
+- `Anytime cond c` when `cond` is `True` at the time of acquisition
+- `Until cond c` when `cond` is `False` at the time of acquisition and `c` is not transient
+- `When cond c` when `cond` is `False` at the time of acquisition

+As a rule of thumb, the lifecycling function shall not return a transient contract.

 ### Types of event dates

-Assuming that once we acquire a `One a`, this is immediately paid to the contract holder, We can classify event dates (or time instants) as
+Assuming that, once we acquire a `One a`, this is immediately paid to the contract holder, we can classify event dates (or time instants) as

-- expiry date: when the contract evolves to `Zero` or is equivalent (in the valuation semantics sense) to the `Zero` contract
+- expiry date: the date after which the contract evolves to `Zero` or is equivalent (in the valuation semantics sense) to the `Zero` contract

 - payment date: when a `One a` is acquired (usually multiplied by some constant amount)